OpenSecuritySummit/oss2019/content/outcomes/OWASP-SAMM/working-sessions/SAMM-Benchmarking-and-Tooling.md

     - Get feedback

 - Have Seba and Bart as overviewers
-- Update the template for writing Practices
+- Update the template for writing practices

 ## Follow up